SarahYLawrence/SQLite/Database Steps.md

 For creating the database
 - click "new database" to create one

+## Adding Information to a Database
 To add the tables with the CSV files
 - click "File"
 - click "Import"
 - click "Table from CSV file"
-- select the CSV file you would like to use
+- select the CSV file you would like to use (ex:
 - double-check the information (Note: some CSV's are comma-separated some are tab-separated make sure before hitting ok that all the information is separated properly)

 ## Searching the Database